Aid to Publishers - Applicant's Guide 2014-2015

 Paid circulation periodicals with 50,000 copies and over

-If the total paid circulation and sponsored copies are 50,000 copies and over, applicants must provide, at the time of application, circulation reports, issued by an accepted audit circulation board, for the most recent completed 12 consecutive months.
-Compilation or summary reports in lieu of circulation reports are not accepted.
+If the total paid circulation and sponsored copies are50,000 copies and over,applicants must provide, at the time of application, circulation reports, issued by an accepted audit circulation board, for a consecutive 12-month period that begins in the financial year entered in part D of the application form.
 The circulation reports requirement does not apply to Aboriginal, official language minority and religious periodicals.

 First time applicant for paid circulation periodicals with 50,000 copies and over

-If a first time applicant with a total paid circulation and sponsored copies of 50,000 and over is unable to provide circulation reports at the time of the application deadline, a proof of application to an accepted audit circulation board must be submitted with the application form; otherwise the application will not be accepted.
-Circulation reports must be obtained and submitted within six months of the application deadline.
-Compilation or summary reports in lieu of circulation reports are not accepted.
+If a periodical that has not previously received funding from Aid to Publishers has a total paid circulation and sponsored copies of 50,000 and over, and the applicant is unable to provide circulation reports at the time of the application deadline, a proof of application to an accepted audit circulation board must be submitted with the application form; otherwise the application will not be accepted.
+An applicant must submit, within six months of the application deadline, an Audit Report issued by an accepted audit circulation board, for a consecutive 12-month period that begins in the financial year entered in part D of the application form.
 The "first time applicant rule" does not apply to request circulation magazines.

 Request circulation magazines

-Applicants must provide, at the time of application, circulation reports, issued by an accepted audit circulation board, for the most recent completed 12 consecutive months.
+Applicants must provide, at the time of application, circulation reports, issued by an accepted audit circulation board, for a consecutive 12-month period that begins in the financial year reported in part D of the application form

 Direct request copies